MicrosoftDocs/bi-shared-docs/docs/analysis-services/server-properties/general-properties.md

 ##### ExternalCommandTimeout

-An integer property that defines the timeout, in seconds, for commands issued to external servers, including relational data sources and external [!INCLUDE[ssASnoversion](../includes/ssasnoversion-md.md)] servers.
+An integer property that defines the timeout, in seconds, for commands issued to external servers, including relational data sources and external Analysis Services servers.

 The default value for this property is 3600 (seconds).

 ##### ExternalConnectionTimeout

-An integer property that defines the timeout, in seconds, for creating connections to external servers, including relational data sources and external [!INCLUDE[ssASnoversion](../includes/ssasnoversion-md.md)] servers.
+An integer property that defines the timeout, in seconds, for creating connections to external servers, including relational data sources and external Analysis Services servers.
 This property is ignored if a connection timeout is specified on the connection string.

 The default value for this property is 60 (seconds).